emmanueldehaes/emmanueldehaes/README.md

 Actually:

-- ⚡ I'm currently CEO of Gloweste.
+- ⚡ I'm currently CEO of Gloweste & Das Games.
 - 🌱 I help brands develop in the digital world.
 - 📫 How to reach me: [Email], [webiste] or [LinkedIn].